pbprimeplay/Paint-App/README.md

 Version - 1.0

 You can remodify and change the code but no distribution or copy of code is permitted.

-MADE BY - Pradyun Beerla 2020
+Credits - Pradyun Beerla 2020